web3swift-team/web3swift/README.md

 ### In case of build errors, please check this solition

-- Install dependencies via  `./carthage-build.sh --platform iOS` (temp workaround, for of Carthage bug.
+--Install dependencies via  `./carthage-build.sh --platform iOS` (temp workaround, for of Carthage bug.
 [For details please look at](https://github.com/Carthage/Carthage/issues/3019#issuecomment-665136323)

 ### Requirements